 Two days in a row?

 Most preschools were 5 days a week or, if you wanted to go less, you pretty much paid the same amount.

 And, I know it’s even seen as a ‘rite of passage’ to some.
 I get that and believe wholeheartedly that each family is different and knows what’s best for them.

 But after talking, thinking, praying, and budgeting we decided that we won’t send her to preschool right now.
-And I’ve committed in my heart to do some other things instead.
+And… I’ve committed in my heart to do some other things instead.

 (Note: Hands Free Life helped give this decision legs).